ujhpc/phi4/README.md

 		make CACHE=1

-6. Enabling index optimization:
+6. Enabling index optimization: (implies only `2^n` lattice sizes)

+		make FAST_INDEXER=1

+7. Enable SVML fix for *ICC*<13 when using non-ICC compilers and SIMD

-		make FIDX=1
+		make SVML_FIX=1

 Operations
 ----------

-This is rough estimation of number operations in the algorithm:
+This is rough estimation of number operations in the algorithm.

+**NOTE:** It skips lattice index calculation operations, memory operations, register transfers and variable initialization.
+So it estimates minimum number of operations, not average.

 1. Corona gather (plus est. for `Comp=1 Dim=3`)